 Contributions.
 Section 1551.055 of Chapter 1551, Texas Insurance Code, provides that contribution requirements of the plan members and the participating employers are established and may be amended by the ERS Board of Trustees.
 The employer and member contribution rates are determined annually by the ERS Board of Trustees based on the recommendations of ERS staff and its consulting actuary.
 The contribution rates are determined based on (i) the benefit and administrative costs expected to be incurred, (ii) the funds appropriated, and (iii) the funding policy established by the Texas Legislature in connection with benefits provided through the GBP.
 The Trustees revise benefits when necessary to match expected benefit and administrative costs with the revenue expected to be generated by the appropriated funds.
+There are no long-term contracts for contributions to the plan.

-The following table summarizes the maximum monthly employer contribution toward eligible retirees' health and basic life premium.
+The following table summarizes the maximum monthly employer contribution toward eligible retirees' health and basic life premium, which is based on a blended rate.
 Retirees pay any premium over and above the employer contribution.
 The employer does not contribute toward dental or optional life insurance.
 Surviving spouses and their dependents do not receive any employer contribution.
 As the non-employer contributing entity (NECE), the state of Texas pays part of the premiums for the junior and community colleges.